What parents need to know

 Is it any good?

-Based on a true story, THE INFORMANT! is never what it seems.
+Based on a true story, this movie is never what it seems.
 It reads espionage but winds up a farce.
 It looks dated, but with all the corporate intrigues in recent headlines, it feels au courant.
 And there's Whitacre, portrayed sympathetically by Damon, whose performance borders on caricature but doesn't cross the line.
 From the moment we hear him speak through voiceovers that reveal his musings -- which ping-pong from his favorite German word ("kugelschreiber") to the texture of avocado to his ambitions at ADM -- we sense that something's not quite right.
 But is it his company?
 The government?
 Or Mark himself?

 Director Steven Soderbergh balances comedy and intrigue masterfully.
 Had he opted for a straightforward retelling, The Informant! could easily have veered into tedium.
 But this treatment feels just right.
 After all, Whitacre isn't your average whistle-blower: He's bumbling, indiscreet, and grandiose (at least in this take on his story).
 Soderbergh includes the audience while simultaneously leaving them befuddled, part of the same perplexing ride that nearly everyone else Whitacre encounters is on.
 The score (by Marvin Hamlisch), the set design -- it's all right on target, down to the cutesy exclamation point in the title.